s1xt333n/profile/README.md

 ## 💭 Fun Facts

 - 🎬 I can transform raw footage into cinematic masterpieces
+- 🎵 My beats hit different when the inspiration strikes
-- 🌙 Late night editing sessions with good music hit different
+- 🌙 Late night creative sessions with good music hit different
 - 🦀 Rust syntax looks intimidating but fascinating
 - 🎮 Always available on Discord for creative collaborations
-- 🚀 From pixels to code - exploring new creative frontiers
+- 🚀 From pixels to beats to code - exploring all creative frontiers

 ---